Business Resources

 If you have a leadership team, accountant, or HR consultant, loop them into the conversation.
 Be sure to align on important topics such as:

-• How will the cost of benefits impact the company budget?
+• How the cost of benefits will impact the company budget?

 • Are there any legal or tax implications?